thakuraditya15012007-jpg/Civic-Solvers/README.md

 **Why Civic Solvers wins:**
 - Only solution with 4-agent multi-agent AI architecture
-- Recurring issue detection is unique â€” no other civic platform has memory
+- Recurring issue detection is unique  no other civic platform has memory
 - Deterministic scoring means no AI bias in priority decisions
 - Complete transparency from submission to verified completion
 - Built specifically for Indian infrastructure challenges and scale